vijayraavi/MCW-Windows-Server-and-SQL-Server-2008-R2-End-of-Support-Planning/WDS/Whiteboard design session trainer guide - Windows and SQL Server 2008 EOS.md

 1. We have hundreds of applications that are running on servers that are nearing end of support.
 Some are virtual machines running on VMWare, some are older physical machines.
 Does Microsoft have any tools to help us identify these applications?

-1. We need to minimize the amount of downtime during migration.
+1. "We need to minimize the amount of downtime during migration.
 How will we do this?
-What kind of downtime are we looking at?
+What kind of downtime are we looking at?", Jude Watkins, Director of Database Operations

 1. When migrating workloads into Azure, how do we handle security and authentication?
 Will my workloads continue to use the same authentication that was used on-premises?

 1. Some of our data has very strict regulatory constraints and cannot leave the country of origin, how do we handle this type of data in Azure?
 Will my data be replicated or located in another country?

+1. How will migrating from SQL Server to Azure SQL Database impact the role of our database administration team?

 ### Infographic for common scenarios